ynput/ayon-documentation/website/docs/artist_ftrack.md

 # How to use Ftrack in AYON

 ## Login to Ftrack module in AYON (best case scenario)
-1. Launch ayon and go to systray AYON icon.
+1. Launch AYON and go to systray AYON icon.
 2. *Ftrack login* window pop up on start or press **login** in **Ftrack menu** to pop up *Ftrack login* window

     ![ftrack-login-2](assets/ftrack/ftrack-login_50.png)